• Skip to main content

 Instructions:

-• In a medium bowl, whisk together the flour, baking powder, baking soda, salt, cinnamon, nutmeg and cardamom.
+• In a medium bowl, whisk together the flour, baking powder, baking soda, salt, cinnamon, nutmeg, and cardamom.
+Set aside.

-• In a large bowl, mix the coconut oil, vanilla, and flax eggs together.
-Stir in coconut sugar and mashed sweet potatoes until blended.
+• In a large bowl, mix the sweet potatoes, sugar, coconut oil, vanilla extract, and flax eggs together.

-• Slowly add the dry mixture to the wet mixture and stir until combined.
+• Slowly add the dry mixture to the wet mixture and stir until combined, don't over mix.
 Fold in chocolate chips.

 Recipe Notes:

-• Nutrition info is based on 1 muffin made with mini chocolate chips in the muffins, none on top.
+• The nutrition info listed below is based on one muffin made as the recipe is written using all purpose, mini chocolate chips in the muffin, and none on top.
+The muffins made with the specified gluten-free flour blend have a calorie count of 224 per muffin.
 Nutrition info is only to be used as a rough guide.
-Click to learn how nutrition info is calculated on this website.
+Click here to learn how nutrition info is calculated on this website.

 Nutrition Info: